 Let’s start with the one area that your visitors will notice most, site speed.
 Did you know that your site’s speed can affect your search rankings?
 After 3 seconds of load time, each extra second can increase your bounce rate by an additional ten percent.

 Even if your site was speedy when it was launched, it can slow down over time without proper care.
 Adding new plugins, updating old ones, adding large photos, and never clearing out your revisions can all affect your site speed.

 - Periodically optimize your site database and remove unneeded site revisions

 - Regularly review the plugins used on the site and remove any unnecessary ones

 - Review image sizes for your site and don’t upload images larger than is needed

 - Use a plugin like WP Smush Pro to compress uploaded images

 Did you know that WordPress powers over 75 million websites worldwide?
 This means that there’s an army of developers working on new plugins and support people to call on but this popularity can cut both ways.
-It’s also an attractive platforms for hackers to try to break.
+It’s also an attractive platform for hackers to try to break.

 The WordPress team does a great job of keeping their core secure and pushing out updates to fix any vulnerabilities that are discovered.
 It’s up to us to apply these updates to ensure that our site is as bulletproof as possible.
-Keeping your WordPress installation up to date may keep your safe from vulnerabilities in WordPress itself, however, this doesn’t account for the other two thirds: your theme and your plugins.
+Keeping your WordPress installation up to date may keep you safe from vulnerabilities in WordPress itself, however, this doesn’t account for the other two thirds: your theme and your plugins.
 We recommend popping into the backend of your site at least weekly to review, apply, and test any theme and plugin updates.